-2.5 Cointegration in Nonstationary Spatial Panel Data
+2.5.
+Cointegration in nonstationary spatial panel data

-We use the IPS (Im, Pesaran and Shin 2003) statistic to determine whether the panel data are nonstationary.
+We use the IPS (Im et al., 2003) statistic to determine whether the panel data are nonstationary.
 We prefer this test because it allows for heterogeneity in the roots of each panel unit.
-Since (see below) all the variables that feature in equation (2) are nonstationary but are stationary in first differences, equation (2) is panel cointegrated if the residuals (u) are stationary.
-If the residuals are not stationary, the parameter estimates obtained from equation (2) may be spurious (Phillips and Moon 1999, Baltagi 2008, p 287).
-If equation (2) is cointegrated the parameter estimates are super-consistent (Stock 1987).
-In the present context where N is fixed and the the data are difference stationary with drift, this means that the parameter estimates are $T^{3/2}$ consistent instead of the usual root - T consistency, as would be the case if the data were stationary.
+Since (see below) all the variables that feature in Eq.
+(2) are nonstationary but are stationary in first differences, Eq.
+(2) is panel cointegrated if the residuals (u) are stationary.
+If the residuals are not stationary, the parameter estimates obtained from Eq.
+(2) would be spurious (Phillips and Moon 1999).

 Conditions for identification when the data are nonstationary are different to when they are stationary.
-In the latter case weak exogeneity requires that the covariates in equation (1) be independent of u.
-For example, identification of η requires that house prices are independent of u.
-If there is reverse causality from housing construction to house prices η is not identified, and OLS estimates are most probably under-estimated.
-The same applies to estimates of λ since the spatial lagged dependent variable is positively correlated with u OLS estimates of λ are generally over-estimated (Anselin 1988).
-Therefore, if the data are stationary instrumental variables would be required to estimate these parameters.
+In the latter case weak exogeneity requires that the covariates in Eq.
+(2) be independent of u.
+For example, identification of $\eta$ requires that house prices are independent of u.
+If there is reverse causality from housing construction to house prices $\eta$ is not identified, and OLS estimates of $\eta$ would most probably be under-estimated.
+The same applies to estimates of $\lambda$ ; since the spatial lagged dependent variable is positively correlated with u OLS estimates of $\lambda$ are generally over-estimated (Anselin, 1988).
+Therefore, if the data are stationary instrumental variables would be required to identify these parameters.

-We show in an appendix that matters are different if the data are nonstationary because random variables that are integrated to order d are asymptotically independent of random variables that are integrated to an order less than d.
-In equation (1) d = 1 for the covariates but d = 0 for u if equation (1) is cointegrated.
-Therefore, the covariates in equation (1) are asymptotically independent of u in which case the parameter estimates are consistent; indeed they are super-consistent.
-This means that when the data are nonstationary identification does not require instrumental variables for consistency.
-The appendix also shows that the coefficients of spatial lagged dependent variables, such as λ , are consistently estimated by OLS when the data are nonstationary.
-This too follows from super-consistency which vitiates the feedback from neighbors on each other.
+We show in Appendix 1 that matters are different if the data are nonstationary, provided that N is fixed, as it typically is in spatial panel data such as ours, so the asymptotics depend on T alone.
+As T tends to infinity random variables that are integrated to order d are asymptotically independent of random variables that are integrated to an order less than d.
+In Eq.
+(2) d = 1 for the covariates but d = 0 for u if Eq.
+(2) is cointegrated.
+Therefore, the covariates in Eq.
+(2) are asymptotically independent of u in which case the parameter estimates are consistent; indeed they are super-consistent, as demonstrated in Appendix 1.
+To be sure that Eq.
+(2) is a supply schedule and not a demand schedule, it must specify covariates ( $Z^{s}$ ) that are hypothesized to shift supply but not demand.
+These include construction costs and ILA land auctions, which are hypothesized to affect supply but do not affect demand.